njxaxson/zzz-utils/engine-context.md

 | Yixuan | Ether | Auric Ink | Auric Ink + Ether = disorder (rarely relevant) |
 | YSG | Physical | Honed Edge | Honed Edge + Physical = disorder (rarely relevant) |

-The `mechanics.elementalVariant` flag marks this; right now only titled units have elemental variants but it could be expanded to others in the future.
-Currently a boolean, it is used in disorder generation checks and vortex tier determination.
-Elemental variant units receive only flat/negligible vortex damage (`VORTEX_DEFAULT_TIER = 0.08`) regardless of their base element — a deliberate design choice that limits their synergy with the wind/vortex mechanic.
+The `mechanics.elementalVariant` variable marks this; right now only titled units have elemental variants but it could be expanded to others in the future.
+It is used in disorder generation checks and vortex tier determination.
+Some elemental variant units receive only flat/negligible vortex damage in comparison to their base element — a deliberate design choice that limits or enhances their synergy with the wind/vortex mechanic.
+For example, Remielle, a future ether anomaly void hunter, may be released with a unique elemental variant that has particularly strong synergy with wind.

 ### Roles